Cervical Radiculopathy Treatment in Boston, MA

 This condition is an irritation or compression of one or more nerve roots in the cervical spine.
 Because these nerves travel to the shoulders, arms, and hands, an injury in the cervical spine can cause symptoms in these areas.
 Cervical radiculopathy may result from a variety of problems with the bones and tissues of the cervical spinal column.

-If you’re experiencing symptoms of cervical radiculopathy in the Boston area, spine surgeon Frank Pedlow may be able to help.
+If you’re experiencing symptoms of cervical radiculopathy in the Boston area, spine surgeon Frank Pedlow, MD may be able to help.
+Dr. Pedlow has more than 30 years of experience as a spine surgeon, and was named Top Spine Doctor in Boston in 2021.
 Give our office a call at (617) 227-9300 or request an appointment through our secure online form.

 What Causes Cervical Radiculopathy?